jashmenn/ditz/README.txt

   developers, present and future.
 Issue ids are typically not exposed to the user.

-  Issues also have a non-exportable name, which is short and human-readable.
+  Issues also have a non-global, non-exportable name, which is short and human-readable.
+All Ditz commands use issue names in addition to issue ids.
-  All ditz commands use issue names instead of issue ids.
-Issue ids may change in certain circumstances, specifically after a "ditz drop" command.
+  Issue names (but not issue ids) may change in certain circumstances, e.g. after a "ditz drop" command.

+  Issue names can be specified in comments, titles and descriptions, and Ditz will automatically rewrite them as necessary when they change.

 Components:
   There is always one "general" component, named after the project itself.
 In